nikitavoloboev/data/docs/machine-learning/chatgpt.md

 # [ChatGPT](https://chat.openai.com/chat)

-[Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) & [How ChatGPT is Trained](https://www.youtube.com/watch?v=VPRSBzXzavo) are great overviews of how it works.
+[What Is ChatGPT Doing](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/), [Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) & [How ChatGPT is Trained](https://www.youtube.com/watch?v=VPRSBzXzavo) are great overviews of how it works.

 I use [ChatGPT Telegram Bot](https://github.com/m1guelpf/chatgpt-telegram) to interface with ChatGPT so I have access to it from both mac and iOS.